CUL4A: Structure

 CUL4A protein is 759 amino acids long and forms an extended, rigid structure primarily consisting of alpha-helices.
 At the N-terminus, CUL4A binds to the beta-propeller of the DDB1 adaptor protein which interacts with numerous DDB1-CUL4-Associated Factors (DCAFs).
 As a result, the N-terminus is crucial for the recruitment of substrates for the ubiquitin ligase complex.
 At the C-terminal end, CUL4A interacts with the RBX1/ROC1 protein via its RING domain.
 RBX1 is a core component of Cullin-RING ubiquitin ligase (CRL) complexes and functions to recruit E2 ubiquitin conjugating enzymes.
-Therefore, the C-terminus of CUL4A - along with RBX1 and activated E2 enzymes - compose the catalytic core of CRL4 complexes.
+Therefore, the C-terminus of CUL4A as well as RBX1 and activated E2 enzymes compose the catalytic core of CRL4 complexes.
 CUL4A is also modified by covalent attachment of a NEDD8 molecule at a highly conserved lysine residue in the C-terminal region.
 This modification appears to induce conformational changes which promotes flexibility in the RING domain of cullin proteins and enhanced ubiquitin ligase activity.

 Overall, CRL4A complexes have a modular structure which allows for sophisticated regulation by the cell and influence over numerous substrates and processes in the cell.
 Although the individual parts vary, all cullin-based ubiquitin ligases exhibit these characteristics.

 Function

 DNA damage and repair

 The DDB1 adaptor protein was initially characterized as the large subunit of a heterodimeric complex (UV-DDB) that was found to recognize damaged DNA and participate in a form of repair known as nucleotide excision repair (NER).
-The smaller subunit of this Damaged DNA Binding protein complex is known as DDB2 and is able to directly bind DNA lesions associated with UV-irradiation.
+The smaller subunit of this damaged DNA binding protein complex is known as DDB2 and is able to directly bind DNA lesions associated with UV-irradiation.
 DDB2 is a DCAF protein and is both a ubiquitination substrate of the CRL4 complex and also serves as an E3 ligase protein for other substrates such as XPC and histones (see next section) near the damage site.
 Due to its ubiquitination of DNA damage-recognizing proteins DDB2 and XPC, CUL4A has been described as a negative regulator of NER activity.
 In addition to the "global" type of NER, the CRL4A complex also appears to play a role in "transcription-coupled" NER in conjunction with the Cockayne Syndrome A protein.
 CRL4A complexes appear to be activated by certain types of DNA damage (most notably, UV-irradiation) and several substrates are preferentially ubiquitinated after DNA damage induction.